TristanRhodes/TR.Templates/README.md

 * Under `Variables`/`Repository Variables`, create `NUGET_SOURCE` and put your package source package URL here.
 * Under `Secrets`, create `NUGET_APIKEY` and put your package source API key here.
 * These feed into `Github Actions` and are injected into the `Cake Build` step.
+* When the GHA run the `PackAndPushTemplate` your package will be generated and pushed to the feed.